kazbison/AI-final-assignment/README.md

 };
 ```

-Go ahead and create a function 'showResults()' with a parameter 'json' all the way at the bottom.
-This function is going contain javascript that sends the information you've requested from Microsoft to the 'index.html'.
+Go ahead and create a function `showResults()` with a parameter `json` all the way at the bottom.
+This function is going contain javascript that sends the information you've requested from Microsoft to the `index.html`.

 ```javascript
 function showResults(json) {